rc967/pizza/README.md

 What do you want to do:

 NOTE : Run as many clients as u want upto 100 by opening new command prompts and repeat steps 5 and 6.

+Design Notes :

+1. Project created with Spring Boot starters.

+2. Design Patterns used are as below :

+3. ApplicationStateHolder.java follows Singleton Design pattern to maintain single instance for client requests.
+This is to maintain requirement of "Immediately notify users when ingredients are no longer available"

+4. OrderController.java is the java class that is exposed as a REST Service end point.
+This handles the order request from client and first checks for ingredients availability and upon which it calls method "bakePizzas".
+This method calls "ApplicationStateHolder" which is a single instance that connect to "Kitchen" class which handles pizza order and returns a list.
+This is a Factory design Pattern.

+5. OvenController.java is used to add Ovens only.
+Selection of Oven and its status is taken care by using Model object "Oven.java" in an appropriate way.

+6. Business Objects are under package "com.example.pizza.bom"

+7. JavaMethod names are created in a way to be self explanatory to its purpose.

+8. Client is also inbuilt in this project and can be confusing.
+ApplicationStateCreator.java and ClientConsoleRunner.java drive the client part.